vuejs/v2.vuejs.org/src/guide/render-function.md

 - `props`: An object of the provided props
 - `children`: A function returning the children
+- `slots`: A function returning a slots object
 - `data`: The entire data object passed to the component
 - `parent`: A reference to the parent component